Why This Matters

 Get a good understanding of the tuition charges associated with CUNY Graduate School and University Center in order to plan effectively for 4-6 years.
 Check out the numbers following to understand how CUNY Graduate School and University Center's price compares to other colleges and universities and if you need to plan for tuition increases.

-How Does CUNY Graduate School and University Center Compare to Other Colleges?
+How do Fees & Tuition at CUNY Graduate School and University Center Measure Up To Other Colleges?

 |Nationwide||Middle Atlantic||New York|

 Tuition and fees at CUNY Graduate School and University Center is dramatically lowered for students living in New York.
 Tuition and fees for in-state students is set at $6,785 for the 2016 - 2017 year, a 51.2% discount off the full price.
 Tuition is $6,330 and fees $455.

 CUNY Graduate School and University Center tuition and fees for out-of-state students is $13,895 for the 2016 - 2017 school year.
 Of this total, $13,440 was the expense of tuition and $455 the price of fees.

 Look at the following table to find 2016 - 2017 academic year costs.

 Check out the Part Time Tuition & Fees page to find out more.

 Tuition and Fees Projection